 After spending a week watching her games, observing her playing style, workout routine, and diet, I noticed that Serena displayed some almost superhuman-like abilities — something I’ve found rare in both my male and female clients.

-So, we’re going to take a deeper look into whether Williams could have possibly used performance-enhancing drugs during her tennis career.
+So, we’re going to take a deeper look into whether Williams could have possibly used performance-enhancing drugs during her tennis career, asking the question, are steroids bad for you?

-- Serena Williams isn't on steroids, and has never tested positive for any drug when tested during his active days as a tennis player.
+- Serena Williams isn't on steroids and has never tested positive for any drug when tested during her active days as a tennis player.

 - Pulmonary embolism, aggression during games, and increased muscle mass made people start suspecting Serena was on steroids.

-- To bulk up like Serena Williams, adopt her vegan diet, take supplements like vegan proteins, and finally ensure your copy her high-intensity workout routines.
+- To bulk up like Serena Williams, adopt her vegan diet, take supplements like vegan proteins, and finally ensure you copy her high-intensity workout routines.

 - Age: 40 (born on 26 September 1981)